Chapter 26. Configuring resource management by using cgroups-v2 and systemd

 - Exclusive allocations of a specific amount of a finite resource, such as the real-time budget.
 An overcommit is possible.

 26.3.
-Allocating CPU resources by using systemd
+Allocating CPU resources by using systemd Copy linkLink copied to clipboard!

-controller, the system uses the service-aware distribution of CPU resources instead of the per-process distribution.
-In the service-aware distribution, each service receives approximately the same amount of CPU time relative to all other services running on the system, regardless of the number of processes that comprise the service.
+On a system managed by systemd, each system service is started in its cgroup.
+By enabling the support for the CPU cgroup controller, the system uses the service-aware distribution of CPU resources instead of the per-process distribution.
+In the service-aware distribution, each service receives about the same amount of CPU time relative to all other services running on the system, regardless of the number of processes use the same services.

 If a specific service requires more CPU resources, you can grant them by changing the CPU time allocation policy for the service.